The Schiller Park Historical Society will be moving to a new location inthe near future. Further details to be announced.

 The idea of a town library for Schiller Park began as a WPA (Works Progress Administration) public work project in 1936.
 In April of that year, one of the rooms in Village Hall was stocked with 128 books.
-Several women were appointed to the board and several others volunteered their services as library workers over the next several years but the first library closed in 1944.
+Several women were appointed to the board and several others volunteered their services as library workers over the next several years, but the first library closed in 1944.

 On March 4, 1961, a painting party was held where dozens of volunteers prepared the new space designated for the library.
 Mr. Herman Pearson donated shelving and Mr. Silvert VonWachenfeldt built shelves.
 The boy scouts and other area nonprofit groups assisted by picking up donated books.
-One month later, a 67 car motorcade wove through town announcing the opening of the new library at 4133 Wagner Ave.
+One month later, a 67 car motorcade wove through town announcing the opening of the new library at 4160 Wagner Ave.
 The library’s doors opened with books donated by local residents and 1,000 books loaned out by the Illinois State Library.
 Mrs. Sweeney was the first “Librarian” and Mrs. Porfirio acted as the story lady.
 When Mrs. Sweeney left, Mrs. June Oulund was the “Acting Librarian”.

-In July of 1962, the library moved to a storefront location at 4150 Old River Road.
-The first library board consisted of Mr. George Sieracki, Chairman, Mr. Robert Barnard, Mrs. Hyacinth Doyle, Mrs. June Oulund, Mrs. Traska and Mr. Harold Zuhl.
+In July of 1962, the library moved to a storefront location at 9649 W. Irving Park Rd.
+The first library board consisted of Mr. George Sieracki, Chairman, Mr. Robert Barnard, Mrs. Hyacinth Doyle, Mrs. June Oulund, Mrs. Traska, and Mr. Harold Zuhl.
 By November, Mr. Joseph Miszewski was hired as the Library Director.

 In 1964, the library moved again to the shopping center and Mr. Phillip Muellner was hired as the Library Director with a staff of three: Carmella Barzano, Mildred Rogge, and Eleanor Sarafin.